aws-samples/amazon-sagemaker-build-train-deploy/01_configure_sagemaker_studio/README.md

 _Please logout of all AWS Console sessions in all browser tabs._

 ## 1. Login to the Workshop Portal (aka Event Engine).
-Using the hash code you got by email,

-Paste the team-hash-login to a new browser window.
+Using the hash code you got by email, paste the team-hash-login to a new browser window.

 Choose the Accept Terms & Login.